Chisuso/Formula-1-Drivers-Analysis--Project-1/README.md

 - pandas
 - matplotlib
-- seaborn (for advanced visualization, if required)
+- seaborn (for advanced visualization)
 - numpy (for data manipulation)